 What if we put people at the heart of science?

-We've created a Membership scheme that's especially for charities and groups working in and for the community.
+- Community Membership - a Membership scheme that's especially for charities and groups working in and for the community.